-For the GF experience the CCM as a multi-sector structure was helpful as this would have been difficult to initiate without external stimulus.
-Some of the practises related to linking the procurement closely to the national health plan action plan, more rigorous monitoring e.g. through periodic surveys also helped strengthen parts of national systems.
-After the funding ended the existence of a multisectoral HIV strategy accompanied by a multi sector agreement with the various ministries involved was important, and WHO follow up and reviews of the strategy after transition were also helpful.
-Last but not least funding ended prior to the finance crisis and political commitment and favourable conditions to overtake financial commitments existed.
-EC funds were mostly used for infrastructure investment and perhaps opportunities were lost to direct the funding to restructure service delivery models but this may also need different type of investment to an extent.
-A small part was used for PH services and this helped raise the profile of these services also post finance crisis.
-Lastly the Norwegian funds, helped make the political case for a challenging area and stimulated cross sector work.
+For the GF experience, the Country Coordination Mechansism (CCM)as a multi-sector structure was helpful as this would have been difficult to initiate without an external stimulus.
+Some of the practices related to linking the procurement closely to the national health action plan; more rigorous monitoring (e.g. through periodic surveys) also helped strengthen parts of national systems.
+After the funding ended, the existence of a multisectoral HIV strategy accompanied by a multisector agreement with the various ministries involved was important, and WHO follow-up and reviews of the strategy after transition were also helpful.
+Last but not least, funding ended prior to the financial crisis when political commitment and favourable conditions to overtake financial commitments still existed.
+EC funds were mostly used for infrastructure investment and perhaps there were lost opportunities to direct the funding to restructure service delivery models but this may also need a different type of investment to an extent.
+A small part was used for public health (PH) services, which helped raise their profile post-financial crisis.
+Lastly, the Norwegian funds helped make the political case for a challenging area and stimulated cross-sector work.

-Generally we can say that donor priorities need to follow country priorities but in some instances external funding may help convince government on certain priorities e.g. of work for marginalized groups.
-Low cost sharing can increase the risk of compromising cost efficiency.
+Generally, we can say that donor priorities need to follow country priorities; but in some instances, external funding may help convince a government on certain priorities, for example working with marginalized groups.
+Low-cost sharing can increase the risk of compromising cost efficiency.
 Governance needs to involve those expected to continue work after external finance ends.
 Capacity of the recipient country is most important and sustainability should be regarded as the ability to achieve the agreed health system objectives.